SNS Economic Policy Council 2019

 Eva Mörk, Professor of Economics at the Department of Economics and director of Uppsala Center for Fiscal Studies (UCFS), Uppsala University.
 Chair of the council.

 Gissur Ó Erlingsson, Associate Professor at the Department for Studies of Social Change and Culture (ISAK) and the Centre for Municipality Studies (CKS), Linköping University.

 Lovisa Persson, researcher at the Research Institute of Industrial Economics (IFN).

 Jørn Rattsø, Professor of Economics at the departments of Economics, Norwegian University of Science and Technology.

 Research Director: Stefan Sandström, email@example.com, phone +46 8 507 025 64.

-Capital is needed for investments in production, housing and infrastructure, and for private consumption and saving.
-In 2015 taxes on capital accounted for one-eighth of the tax revenues in Sweden.
-While the importance of capital increases, so does the concern that unequal distribution of wealth will lead to rifts that can cause serious social and political unrest.
+Capital is needed for investment in production, housing, and infrastructure, and for private consumption and saving.
+In 2015, taxes on capital accounted for one-eighth of the tax revenues in Sweden.
+While the need for capital investment increases, so does the concern that the unequal distribution of wealth will lead to rifts that can cause serious social and political unrest.

 Sweden faces several choices when it comes to the taxation of capital in the future.
-However, these issues have, to a large extent, been neglected in the Swedish political debate.
-The purpose of this report is to put forward proposals as to how Sweden, as a small open economy, can structure its capital taxation without causing problems for growth and without leading to the emigration of capital.
+However, these issues have been largely neglected in the Swedish political debate.
+The purpose of this report is to put forward proposals as to how Sweden, as a small, open economy, could structure its capital taxation without hindering economic growth and without spurring the emigration of capital.

 The SNS Economic Policy Council 2018 examines the amount and distribution of capital in Sweden.
 The report presents a comprehensive analysis of the attitudes of Swedes towards the distribution of wealth and the taxation of capital.
 More specifically, the Council examines proposals for capital taxes, drawing from economic theory and empirical studies of the design of capital taxes.